Runbot (RBOT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Runbot Historical Price

-According to the latest data gathered on Runbot live price page, the current price of Runbot is 0.04172962USD.
-The circulating supply of Runbot(RBOT) is 10.51M RBOT , giving it a market capitalization of $438.41K.
+According to the latest data gathered on Runbot live price page, the current price of Runbot is 0.04825687USD.
+The circulating supply of Runbot(RBOT) is 10.51M RBOT , giving it a market capitalization of $507.08K.

 The Runbot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RBOT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.